2019 Major League Baseball postseason: (1) Houston Astros vs. (2) New York Yankees

-The Astros returned to the ALCS the next year, but fell to the Tampa Bay Rays in seven games.
-They would win their next pennant in 2021, against the Boston Red Sox in six games.
+The Astros became just the second team to ever defeat the Yankees in three consecutive postseason series, joining the Detroit Tigers, who previously did it in 2006, 2011, and 2012.
+The Astros returned to the ALCS the next year, but fell to the Tampa Bay Rays in seven games despite coming back from a three games to none series deficit to force a seventh game.
+They would win their next pennant in 2021 against the Boston Red Sox in six games before coming up short in the World Series.